See a video about the Sheriff's Office Animal Farm produced by Monroe County Television (MCTV)

 |Snowflake the Alpaca loves people and loves to give kisses.|

-The farm and it's operations are overseen by a paid employee - currently Farmer Jeanne Selander - who manages the animal park, and oversees the maintenance of the Detention Center and Sheriff's Office Headquarters grounds.
-Farmer Selander herself is a relatively new addition to the farm.
-She was hired in September after the previous farmer moved on to the greener pastures of a horse farm in South Carolina.
-Selander hails from Charleston, South Carolina.
+The farm and it's operations are overseen by a paid employee - currently Farmer Jeanne Selander - who manages the animal park Selander hails from Charleston, South Carolina.
 She moved to the Keys in 1998 to take the job of Assistant Curator at the Key West Aquarium.
 She has a B.A. in Biology from the College of Charleston.
 She says she came here for the job - and the weather.
 She is a dive instructor and loves to dive the waters of the Keys in her spare time.

-The Sheriff's Office Animal Farm features all sorts of animals, both the traditional farm animals like miniature horses, Angus the steer, chickens, pigs, goats and rabbits as well as exotic animals like Mo the Sloth, two Kinkajous, Kelsey the Lemur, alpacas (Snowflake and Arabella), an albino python, peacocks and many tropical birds.
+The Sheriff's Office Animal Farm features all sorts of animals, both the traditional farm animals like miniature horses, Angus the steer, chickens, pigs, goats and rabbits as well as exotic animals like Mo the Sloth, two Kinkajous, Kelsey the Lemur, alpacas (Snowflake, Arabella, Lilo and Stitch), an albino python, peacocks and many tropical birds.
 Many of the animals have come from abusive or neglectful homes, or have been donated by people who simply cannot care for them any longer.
-Farmer Selander oversees a crew of inmates from the detention center.
-The animals at the park are cared for primarily by Detention Center inmates, who also benefit from the experience.
+Farmer Selander oversees a crew of inmates from the detention center who care for the animals and who also benefit from the experience.
 They receive formal training in some aspects of animal husbandry which they may be able to use once they are released from the facility.
 At the very least, they learn to work closely with many creatures in need of the compassion and caring of a human being - an experience which cannot help but be a positive factor in their lives.

 The farm is normally open to the public, free of charge, on the second and fourth Sunday of every month from 1 p.m. to 3 p.m.
 Farmer Jeanne Selander is also happy to offer scheduled tours to groups who call ahead.
 She can be reached at 305-293-7300 or via email at email@example.com.
 The Children's Animal Farm is located at the Stock Island Detention Center, just off of College Road.
 Visitors to the park are able to observe the animals up close, and in some cases, touch them .
 The park offers one of the only opportunities for Keys children to interact with animals they wouldn't normally have the opportunity to experience in their day to day lives.